 Most of us have at one point or another enjoyed a Brazilian steakhouse.
 Typically it's an expensive experience reserved for those celebratory dinners for holidays, birthdays, promotions etc. Recently though, Fogo de Chao has launched two new twists on this including their amazing brunch and also a "gaucho lunch".
 As a man who loves my meat I couldn't pass up the opportunity when they invited me to check out their new Brazilian Brunch!

-Like any other meal at a Brazilian steakhouse, our brunch started off by a tour of Fogo's Market Table.
+Following our guide about how to eat at a Brazilian Steakhouse, we began at the harvest table.
+Here at Fogo though, it is referred to as the Market Table.
 In addition to the traditional cold salads and items like cheese, artichoke hearts, olives etc. they had a selection of breakfast items.
-This included the amazing item that was like Bolo de Fuba - a sweet cornmeal cake with whipped carmelized banana cream (OMG GOOD!).
+This included the amazing item that was like Bolo de Fuba - a sweet cornmeal cake with whipped caramelized banana cream (OMG GOOD!).
 Another interesting item just for brunch was a baked egg dish with asparagus, broccoli, peppers, and Swiss cheese plus the famous pao de queijo mixed in.

 Additionally, they had Greek yogurt parfaits and tons of fresh fruit too!